Swedish Economic Crime Authority: History

-SECA was set up in 1998, to safeguard the expertise of experienced police officers and prosecutors, who often got assigned to other types of investigative work, not related to economic crime.
+Ekobrottsmyndigheten, EBM or SECA, was set up in 1998, to safeguard the expertise of experienced police officers and prosecutors, who often got assigned to other types of investigations not related to economic crime.
 The authority was the first in Sweden to co-house police officers and prosecutors under the same roof.

 Organizational structure

-SECA has national jurisdiction and operates nationally, with a headquarters in Stockholm and approximately 560 employees.
+SECA has national jurisdiction and operates nationally, with a headquarters in Stockholm and approximately 700 employees.
 There are about 100 prosecutors and 230 police officers as well as different specialists such as analysts, forensic accountants and administrative staff.
-SECA is led by Director-General Monica Rodrigo.
+SECA is led by Director-General Rikard Jermsten.
 SECA's operational units consist of 11 local public prosecution offices that investigate and prosecute financial crimes and five operational police units with specialist functions such as surveillance teams and criminal intelligence units.